Mailyn Fidler

 Professor Mailyn Fidler is an award-winning and internationally recognized scholar of power, technology, and the law.

 Fidler is a faculty affiliate at Yale Law School’s Information Society Project and a faculty associate at Harvard Law School’s Berkman Klein Center for Internet & Society, where she was previously an affiliate and resident fellow.
-Fidler will be a visiting professor at Harvard Law School in 2025-26.
+Fidler is a visiting professor at Harvard Law School in 2025-26.

 Previously, Fidler was a professor at the University of Nebraska College Law, where she has family roots.
-She clerked for U.S. Appellate Judge Robert Bacharach on the U.S. Court of Appeals for the Tenth Circuit and is a graduate of Yale Law School, Oxford University and Stanford University.
+She clerked for U.S. Appellate Judge Robert Bacharach on the U.S. Court of Appeals for the Tenth Circuit, served as the Technology Law Fellow for the Reporters Committee for Freedom of the Press, and is a graduate of Yale Law School, Oxford University and Stanford University.

 You can contact her at: Mailyn [dot] Fidler [at] law [dot] unh [dot] edu